deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A1 Create tables and fake data .md

     .update("Boolean = (boolean)random_boolean()")
 ```

 Let's wrap `timeTable` with a method and parameterize the time intervals and start times.
-This will allow us to reuse it throughout the notebooks.
+This will allow us to reuse the table throughout the notebooks.

 ```python
 def create_random_table(time_interval, start_time=None):